logo

 By Kevin Pyle and Craig Gilmore

-The comic book tells the story the ways in which the financing and siting of prisons and jails effects the people of rural communities in which prison are built.
-It also tells the story of the how mass incarceration effects the people of urban communities where the majority of people who are incarcerated come from.
+The comic book tells the story the ways in which the financing and siting of prisons and jails affects the people of rural communities in which prison are built.
+It also tells the story of the how mass incarceration affects the people of urban communities where the majority of people who are incarcerated come from.
 Included in the comic book are alternatives to the current system.

 As an extension of our comic book series, we have developed a number of one-page flyers and posters that feature pages from the comics.
 Please feel free to print them out and use them in your work.